The School of Education work in partnership with the following organisations:

 The CIEA is a corporate body formed by a Royal Charter, which was granted to the predecessor organisation, the Institute of Educational Assessors.
 The Charter was created on 25 July 2007 and ‘sealed’ on 2 April 2008.

 Primary Science Quality Mark

-The Primary Science Quality Mark is an award scheme to enable primary schools across the UK to evaluate, strengthen and celebrate their science provision.
-Schools can achieve bronze, silver and gold awards.
-Special schools can also take part in the PSQM Award.
-Over 500 schools take part in the programme each year.
+The Primary Science Quality Mark (PSQM) is a respected national award scheme to support 600 primary schools across the UK to evaluate, strengthen and celebrate their science provision.
+Schools achieve a PSQM Award, PSQM Gilt Award or PSQM Outreach Award.
+Special schools also take part in the PSQM programme.

 - Audit existing provision in science